Lydiaade/Team-Rota-Generator/README.md

 - [x] No-one does the same role back to back
 - [x] Can exclude dates specified by individuals
 - [ ] Equal working shifts - equal number total (if one can only work certain shifts reduced shifts)
+  - [x]Count 2 of every position, if someone has done a role more than twice they are required a break from that role until all others have reached 2 then all is reset.
+This only applies if the individual can do all roles
 - [ ] Extract dates for rota generation

 ### Nice to Haves